-Now that you’re familiar with both stations, which one should you opt for?
+Now that you’re familiar with all the stations, which one should you opt for?
 Well, there’s actually no fixed answer as such.
 It mostly depends on the individual advising engineer and the location.
-Both prefabricated pumping stations can be customised according to your needs.
+All prefabricated pumping stations can be customised according to your needs.
 Therefore, they’re ideal for almost any requirement, regardless of the complexity.
 Grundfos can help you make the right investment.

 By using Grundfos Pumping Station Creator, you can design your station in a matter of minutes.
 Here, you’ll be able to specify size, features and functionalities, while choosing from a wide range of pumps, controls, pits, valves and much more.

-So, let’s recap some of the main points we’ve established in this task.
+So, let’s recap some of the main points we’ve established in this module.
 Prefabricated pumping stations are: